 The assembled cell has a cover made of material similar to that of the cell container.
-The cell or monobloc cover has holes through which the terminal posts extend and a retention hole for vent cap or valve attachment.
-When the cover is placed on the cell(s), it is sealed to the container or case with a special sealing compound to prevent leakage and loss of electrolyte.
+The cell or monobloc cover is provided with holes through which the terminal posts extend, and a threaded hole for each cell into which is screwed the vent cap or valve.
+When the cover is placed on the cell, it is sealed in with a special sealing compound to prevent leakage and loss of electrolyte.